ankaAR/bestiario5e/_creatures/wind-harrow.md

 armor_class: "15 (cuero endurecido)"
 ---

-***Fey Ancestry.*** Windharrow has advantage on saving throws against being charmed, and magic can't put him to sleep.
+***Fey Ancestry.*** Windharrow has advantage on saving throws against being hechizado, and magic can't put him to sleep.

 ***Lanzamiento de conjuros.*** Windharrow is an 8th-level spellcaster.
 His spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 Windharrow knows the following bard spells: